jasonswords/cuckoo-setup/cuckoo_install_debian-10.md

-# Guide to install Cuckoo on Debian 10 Duster working as of 8/05/2020
+# Guide to install Cuckoo on Debian 10 Buster working as of 8/05/2020

 ## Install required dependencies
 ```shell